Refrigerated container

-A refrigerated container or reefer is an intermodal container (shipping container) used in intermodal freight transport that is capable of refrigeration for the transportation of temperature-sensitive, perishable cargo such as fruits, vegetables, meat, and other similar items.
+A refrigerated container or reefer is an intermodal container (shipping container) used in intermodal freight transport that is capable of refrigeration for the transportation of temperature-sensitive, perishable cargo.
+These containers are a critical component of the cold chain, the supply chain that preserves goods like fruits, vegetables, meat, and pharmaceuticals at a specific low temperature.

-While a reefer will have an integral refrigeration unit, they rely on external power, from electrical power points (“reefer points”) at a land-based site, a container ship or on quay.
-When being transported over the road on a trailer or over rail wagon, they can be powered from diesel powered generators ("gen sets") which attach to the container whilst on road journeys.
-Refrigerated containers are capable of controlling temperature ranging from -65 °C up to 40 °C.
+While a reefer has an integral refrigeration unit, it relies on external power from electrical power points (“reefer points”) at a land-based site, a container ship, or on a quay.
+When being transported over the road on a trailer or over a rail wagon, it can be powered from a diesel-powered generator ("gen set") that attaches to the container during road journeys.
+Refrigerated containers are capable of maintaining a constant internal temperature ranging from -65 °C up to 40 °C.